-The IKUMA 3 P can be flown with virtually all current harnesses.
-If the harness used has an adjustable chest strap, we recommend adjusting it to the distance recommended during the certification, which varies according to size.
-See the certification report.
+The HIKO P can be flown with all current harness types.
+If the harness features an adjustable chest strap, we recommend setting this to the

 Distance between the risers:

 Care should be taken with the chest strap setting, as the distance of the chest strap setting will affect the handling of the glider.
 If the chest strap is too wide, it allows greater feedback but this carries the risk of affecting the stability of the wing.
 If the chest strap is set too tightly, the wing feels more solid, but there is a loss of feedback and a risk of twisting in the case of a violent asymmetric collapse.